 Lifespan: 15xx to 15xx

-Titles: Senior Assistant Minister of Ceremonies; Inspector of the Outer Palace Guards of the Left Division
+Titles: Vice Minister of Education; Inspector of the Outer Palace Guards of the Left Division

-Clan: Fukuya of the Mikamoto family and Fujiwara-no-Michikane branch
+Clan: Fukuya of the Mikamoto family descended from the Fujiwara-no-Michikane branch of the Fujiwara

 Lords: Amago Tsunehisa → Ōuchi Yoshitaka → Mōri Motonari → Amago Haruhisa → Amago Yoshihisa → Matsunaga Hisahide → Hachisuka Iemasa